Sheldon-Pierce/snakes-cafe/README.md

 - How do you run tests?
 N/A
 - Any tests of note?
 N/A
 - Describe any tests that you did not complete, skipped, etc N/A

+Used with help from Rogers Demo Code in the circle back session